Nikita-Babich/snake-eyes/README.md

 Resolution criteria
 For an official resolution we'll write up a proof (or "proof") that the answer is 1/36 and a proof that the answer is ~1/2 (really anything greater than 1/36 would be fine) and then recruit some mathematician(s) to make an independent judgment on which is correct.
 Or maybe we'll just reach consensus in the comments?

+## My comment to the description updates
+The market creator made around 35 updates to the description of the market.
+All updates are an attempt to propose a specific method for solution of the problem, but impartial market creator is not supposed to restrict to only one method (incorrect one), if he truly seeks for truth.
+In the Description of the market I omitted the part which contains candidate write-ups and links to related markets.

 # Solution

 ## "Tree" approach or infinite sum series